SnapFrames Guide

 Recommended

-Matte PLA
+PLA & Matte PLA

 Best overall choice for a premium, non-glossy finish.
 Darker colors help to hide the seams